nataliecardot/100-days-of-code/r2-log.md

 * **Bootstrapping:** In AngularJS this is the equivalent of initializing (starting) your app.
 One way is with the ng-app directive.
 The other is, after creating your app with `angular.module("myApp", []);`, do so from the JavaScript with `angular.bootstrap(document, ['myApp']);`.
 * **ng-app directive:** in an HTML element tells your AngularJS app two things: that that element contains your application.
 If you put it in a div rather than the body, it will only be loaded inside that div.
 Second, it says to load the module with name in quotes, which would be like `angular.module("myApp", []);` in the JavaScript file.
 For example `<body ng-app="myApp">`
 * Templates in AngularJS: plain HTML.
 Dynamic parts of template are set in a controller, using expressions.
 Expressions are double curly braces containing variables or simple mathematical operations.

+### R2D11

+**Today's Progress:** Finished a lesson providing a conceptual overview of AngularJS and started a lesson on Ember.

+**Notes:**

+###### AngularJS
+* **ui-router:** angular-route.js module (that Yeomann gives you option to use when you generate an AngularJS app with `yo angular`) doesn't allow for nested views.
+Use the community-built routing module ui-router for that.
+Single-page applications typically have many different views (screens) you can interact with, and a router handles loading them based on the URL.
+Bower used to install in example, with `bower install -S angular-ui-router`. -S saves ui-router to the Bower config file.

+###### Ember

+* Dependencies: Git, Node.js, npm (for fetching required Dependencies),
+* Focus is on convention over configuration
+* Comes with its own build tool (build tools are programs that automate the creation of executable [able to be run by a computer] applications from source code)
+* `ember-cli` (entered into npm CLI), Ember.js command line utility, is recommended by Ember as de facto way to build and develop a new app.
+Also use to create new template and component files and maintain and update new routes.
+* Use `ember-cli` and `ember new <app name>` to generate a new app. ember-new creates new directory, creates initial commit, runs npm install, and built-in server
+* `ember serve` starts development server